 Only the DHS work identified by the RMT study as Medicaid Enhanced is considered as part of this IAPD-U as that is only a portion of the DHS workers time that is considered to be part of the UHIP project.
-Once it is determined how much of the DHS field staff time is UHIP-related, the total is then split between Medicaid and CHIP using the percentages associated with each program's duplicated recipient count on April 30, 2019.
+Once it is determined how much of the DHS field staff time is UHIP-related, the total is then split between Medicaid and CHIP using the percentages associated with each program's duplicated recipient count on April 30, 2019 and updated in this submission to reflect the shift of the CHIP expansion population to Medicaid effective April 1, 2019.